AdguardTeam/AdGuardDNS/doc/http.md

 ##  <a href="#block-pages" id="block-pages" name="block-pages">Block Pages</a>

-The safe browsing and adult blocking servers.
+The safe-browsing, adult-blocking, and popup-blocking servers.
 Every request is responded with the content from the configured file, with the exception of `GET /favicon.ico` and `GET /robots.txt` requests, which are handled separately:

  *  `GET /favicon.ico` requests are responded with a plain-text `404 Not Found` response.